RustyKnight/BlurPane/README.md

 ![Dynamic components](https://cloud.githubusercontent.com/assets/10276932/13559019/2afe7b46-e462-11e5-855b-44245118bd27.gif)

 The above examples are intended to push the implementation to see what it could do.
-In my testing, I can about 10 `BlurPane`s moving around the screen, but the frame rate drops dramatically
+In my testing, I can get about 10 `BlurPane`s moving around the screen, but the frame rate drops dramatically

 The intention is for the component to generate a snapshot of the parent container,